gdcc/dataverse_tests/README.md

 # AUSSDA Tests

-Python Tests for Jenkins to test our different Dataverse instances and our website.
-Tests are written with pytest and Selenium, easy to adapt and extend and Open Source.
+Python Tests for Jenkins to test different Dataverse instances, plus our website.
+Tests are written with pytest and Selenium - easy to adapt and extend, and Open Source.

 **Features**

-* flexible and easy, so can use it as fast as possible for your own Dataverse instance.
-* easy to extend: add new tests (please create a PR!), add your own instance
+* Basic tests for Dataverse (mostly Selenium)
 * `utils` functions to help you with creating needed data for the tests
-  * create and remove testdata
+  * create and remove testdata via API
-  * collect all Dataverse, Datasets and Datafiels store data in JSON files for completeness tests
+  * collect all Dataverses, Datasets and Datafiles via API and store the response in JSON files to test the completeness of your data
   * CLI integration
-* `tests` to execute basic tests for Dataverse (mostly Selenium)
+* flexible and easy to use for your own Dataverse instance
+* easy to add new tests
 * Open Source (MIT)

 ## Install